The quality of your life is a direct reflection of the quality of the questions you are asking yourself.

 Why “Drunk Pastor”?

-It’s easy to miss but I’m a recovering alcoholic and a former pastor.
-At my first rehab, a man who would become a father figure to me jokingly said I should start a blog called, “Drunk Pastor.”
+It’s easy to miss, but I’m a recovering alcoholic and a former pastor.
+At my first rehab, a man who would become a father figure to me jokingly said I should start a blog called “Drunk Pastor.”
 I think he meant it as a joke, knowing him.
-Faith and recovery have flipped me around and turned me inside out.
-I’m still a “pastor” and trying to climb out of the wreckage of my own making has led me to conclusions about myself, faith, church, and more.
+He told me he never thought I’d actually do it…Love you, Ron!

 Drunk Pastor reminds me of what I’m capable of when I’m out of control.